comprehend/engg-ai-research/README.md

-# No means 'No'; a non improper embedding model with understanding of uncertainty context
+# No means 'No'; a non im-proper embedding model with understanding of uncertainty context
-This repo's branch is for official implementation of the paper "No means 'No'; a non improper embedding model with understanding of uncertainty context".
+This repo's branch is for the official implementation of the paper "No means 'No'; a non-im-proper embedding model with the understanding of uncertainty context".

 # DESCRIPTION
 The medical data are complex in nature as terms that appear in records usually appear in different contexts among which lies negated and uncertain texts which usually have great importance.
-There have been many models which detect cue and scopes in these texts and also have achieved SOTA in this task.
+There have been many models which detect cues and scopes in these texts and also have achieved SOTA in this task.
-We too propose a super-tuning approach which enhances any natural language model's capabilities of understanding the negation & uncertainity context.
+We too propose a super-tuning approach that enhances any natural language model's capabilities of understanding the negation & uncertainty context.
-Along with this we provide a synthesized dataset developed using T5 & Peagsus paraphraser.We super-tuned the BioELECTRA model on negation & speculation task on BioScope & Sherlock datasets and named the new model as NegBioELECTRA.
-The super-tuning of BioELECTRA helped us to achieve SOTA on benchmark in negation,speculation cue and scope detection on BioScope and Sherlock datasets.
+Along with this, we provide a synthesized dataset developed using T5 & Pegasus paraphraser.
+We super-tuned the BioELECTRA model on the negation & speculation task on BioScope & Sherlock datasets and named the new model NegBioELECTRA.
+The super-tuning of BioELECTRA helped us to achieve SOTA on benchmark in negation, speculation cue, and scope detection on BioScope and Sherlock datasets.
 Our model detects not only cues but also states if the cue is of negation or speculation.
 For a detailed description and experimental results, please refer to our paper __________________.

 # Try the approach yourself